William Petty: Early life

-After an uneventful period in the Navy, Petty left to study in Holland in 1643, where he developed an interest in anatomy.
-Through an English professor in Amsterdam, he became the personal secretary to Thomas Hobbes, allowing him contact with René Descartes, Pierre Gassendi, and Marin Mersenne.
-In 1646, he returned to England and, after developing a double-writing instrument with little success in sales, he studied medicine at Oxford.
+Career

+At Oxford

+After the Third Siege of Oxford had resulted in the garrison surrendering to the parliamentarians on 24 June 1646, Petty arrived in the town and was offered a fellowship at Brasenose College and studied medicine at the University.
 He befriended Hartlib and Boyle and became a member of the Oxford Philosophical Club.

-Career

-Academic and surveyor
+Musician, doctor, academic and surveyor

 By 1651, Petty was an anatomy instructor at Brasenose College, Oxford, as deputy to Thomas Clayton the younger.
-He was one of the physicians involved in treating Anne Greene, a woman who survived her own hanging and was pardoned because her survival was widely held to be an act of divine intervention.
+With a second doctor, Thomas Willis, Petty was involved in treating Anne Greene, a woman who survived her own hanging and was subsequently pardoned because her survival was widely held to be an act of divine intervention.
 The event was widely written about at the time, and helped to build Petty's career and reputation.
-He was also Gresham Professor of Music in London.
+He was also appointed Gresham Professor of Music by the Corporation of the City of London in 1650, retaining the post until 1660.

-In 1652, he took a leave of absence and travelled with Oliver Cromwell's army in Ireland as physician-general.
+In 1652, he took a leave of absence and travelled with Oliver Cromwell's army in Ireland as physician-general, responsible to Cromwell's son-in-law, Charles Fleetwood.
 His opposition to conventional universities, being committed to 'new science' as inspired by Francis Bacon and imparted by his afore-mentioned acquaintances, perhaps pushed him from Oxford.
 He was pulled to Ireland perhaps by a sense of ambition and desire for wealth and power.
-His breadth of interests was such that he successfully secured the contract for charting Ireland in 1654, so that those who had lent funds to Cromwell's army might be repaid in land – a means of ensuring the army was self-financing.
+He secured the contract for charting Ireland in 1654, so that those who had lent funds to Cromwell's army might be repaid in land – a means of ensuring the army was self-financing.
 This enormous task, which he completed in 1656, became known as the Down Survey, later published (1685) as Hiberniae Delineatio.
 As his reward, he acquired approximately 30000 acre in Kenmare, in southwest Ireland, and £9,000.
 This personal gain to Petty led to persistent court cases on charges of bribery and breach of trust, until his death.

 Back in England, as a Cromwellian supporter, he ran successfully for Parliament in 1659 for West Looe.